rafaelrocha007/laravel-sail-api-test-challenge/README.md

 ```

 ### Customers | Retrieve one by `id`
 Get a single Customer, passing `id` as parameter.
-You should also provide your acess token as Bearer Authentication.
+You should also provide your access token as Bearer Authentication.
 ```json
 GET /api/customers/{id}
 ```